The NIH Almanac

 CSR developed an Early Career Reviewer Program to (1) train established scientists without prior experience reviewing NIH grant applications to become excellent reviewers, (2) enrich the talent pool of NIH reviewers by recruiting scientists from less research-intensive institutions, and (3) help emerging researchers advance their careers by exposing them to review experience.
 These reviewers are given light review loads so they can stay focused on advancing their research careers.
 CSR has encouraged volunteers from different scientific, cultural and geographic backgrounds to apply.

-On September 18, 2011, Dr. Richard Nakamura became Acting Director of the Center for Scientific Review (CSR) at the National Institutes of Health (NIH).
+On December 3, 2012, Dr. Richard Nakamura was named Director of the Center for Scientific Review (CSR) at the National Institutes of Health (NIH).
 He leads CSR's 450 scientists and administrative staff, overseeing their efforts to manage 80,000 incoming NIH grant applications a year and review the majority of them in CSR peer review groups.
-CSR holds 1,600 review meetings a year, involving about 18,000 reviewers from the scientific community.
+CSR holds 1,500 review meetings a year, involving about 16,000 reviewers from the scientific community.

 Dr. Nakamura has had a 35-year tenure at the National Institute of Mental Health (NIMH), where he has served as both Scientific Director and Deputy Director of the institute, and he served as Acting Director from 2001 to 2002.
 During his time at NIMH, he received a number of leadership awards, including the Presidential Rank Award for outstanding leadership.